mentatsolutions/starter-academic/content/authors/admin/_index.md

 I live in the Mile High City of Denver, CO.

 This blog is built with blogdown and Hugo, and deployed using Netlify.
-My blog posts are released under the Standard MIT license License.
+My blog posts are released under the Standard MIT License.
 Header photos by Markus Spiske on Unsplash.
 Bitcoin Logo photo by Michelle Henderson also on Unsplash